cxl-micron-reskit/famfs/user/README.md

 The famfs smoke tests load the kernel module, create and mount a famfs file system, and test its funcionality.
-The smoke tests can be run by a non-privileged user if the user has password-less sudo enabled.
-Otherwise you must run them as root.
+The smoke tests currently must be run by a non-privileged user with passwordless sudo enabled.
+Running the tests as root does not work, because they expect certain operations to fail due to non-root privileges.

+You can enable passwordless sudo for user 'fred' in your test systems and VMs as follows:

+    echo "fred ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/fred

 If you have already successfully built famfs and configured a pmem device, you can run smoke tests as follows:

     cd user
-    ./run_smoke.sh
+    make smoke

 You can see an example of the [full output from run_smoke.sh here](markdown/smoke-example.md)